2023 Best Value Health Sciences & Services Associate Degree Schools in the Rocky Mountains Region

 The average tuition and fees for an out-of-state undergraduate student at UVU are $17,092 a year.

-UVU not only placed well in our value ranking, but it is also #1 on our Best Health Sciences & Services Associate Degree Schools in the Rocky Mountains Region list.
+UVU also made our Best Health Sciences & Services Associate Degree Schools in the Rocky Mountains Region list, coming in at #1.

-Explore the best health sciences and services colleges for a specific state in the Rocky Mountains region.
+Explore the best health sciences and services schools for a specific state in the Rocky Mountains region.

 More Health Sciences & Services Rankings in the Rocky Mountains Region